Skip to content

 Admissions

-Confirm your initial eligibility with a 4-year bachelor’s degree or its foreign equivalent.
+Confirm your initial eligibility with a four-year bachelor’s degree or its foreign equivalent.

-In the semester of your second course, submit the official application for admission to the program.
+In the semester of your second course, submit your application.

 Below are our initial eligibility requirements and an overview of our unique admissions process to help get you started.
 Visit the Degree Program Admissions page for more details.